trammell/recipe-book/susans-recipes.md

 pepper.
 (Can be made 1 day ahead.
 Refrigerate until cold, then cover.
 Rewarm before serving.)

+## Tortilla Soup with Chicken and Lime

+Bon Appétit, January 1996, by Chef Kathi Long.
+An adaptation of a recipe from Mexican Light Cooking by our friend Kathi Long, a chef and author in Santa Fe.
+Serves 4.

+> 4 5- to 6-inch diameter corn tortillas
+> 2 teaspoons olive oil

+> 2 14 ½-ounce cans low-salt chicken broth
+> 2 cups water
+> ¾ cup canned Mexican-style stewed tomatoes with juices
+> 1 bay leaf
+> 1 garlic clove, pressed
+> ¼ teaspoon ground cumin
+> ⅛ teaspoon dried crushed red pepper
+> 12 ounces skinless boneless chicken breast halves, cut into ½-inch-wide strips
+> 2 green onions, sliced
+> ¼ cup chopped fresh cilantro
+> 2 tablespoons fresh lime juice

+Preheat oven to 350 °F. Brush 1 side of tortillas with oil; cut in half.
+Stack halves and cut crosswise into ¼-inch-wide strips.
+Spread strips on nonstick baking sheet.

+Bake until light golden, about 15 minutes.
+Cool on baking sheet.

+Combine broth, water, tomatoes, bay leaf, garlic, cumin and red pepper in saucepan; bring to boil.
+Reduce heat; simmer 5 minutes.
+Add chicken; simmer until just cooked through, about 5 minutes.
+Stir in green onions, cilantro and lime juice.
+Season with salt and pepper.

+Ladle soup into bowls.
+Sprinkle with tortilla strips and serve.

+## Lentil Soup with Smoked Ham

+Bon Appétit, October 1999.
+Makes 2 servings.

+Start with hearts of romaine topped with balsamic dressing and diced feta cheese, and pass whole grain bread.
+Have chocolate cupcakes afterward.

+> 1½ tablespoons olive oil
+> 1½ cups diced smoked ham
+> 2 teaspoons dried savory
+> 1½ teaspoons dry mustard
+> 3 cups (or more) canned low-salt chicken broth
+> 1 cup brown lentils, rinsed
+> 1 14½-ounce can diced tomatoes with roasted garlic

+Heat oil in heavy large saucepan over medium-high heat.
+Add ham, savory and mustard and stir until ham begins to brown, about 2 minutes.
+Add 3 cups broth and lentils and bring to boil.
+Reduce heat to medium, cover and simmer until lentils are tender, about 20 minutes.
+Add tomatoes with juices; simmer uncovered 2 minutes.
+Add more broth by ¼ cupfuls to thin soup, if desired.
+Season with salt and pepper.

+## Hot and Sour Soup

+Adapted from Williams-Sonoma Collection Series, Soup, by Diane Rossen Worthington (Simon & Schuster, 2001).

+FIXME

+To rehydrate dried whole mushrooms, place them in a bowl, add boiling water to cover and let soak for 30 minutes, until soft.
+For dried mushroom slices, reduce the soaking time to 15 to 20 minutes.
+Drain well.
+For extra mushroom flavor, reserve the soaking liquid and add it to the dish.
+Before using, strain the liquid through a sieve lined with cheesecloth or a coffee filter to remove any grit.

+Accompany the soup with a shredded cabbage salad dressed with rice wine vinegar, sugar and a little oil.

+> 1 oz. dried Chinese black mushrooms or dried shiitake mushrooms
+> 3 cups boiling water
+> 2 Tbs. plus 1 tsp. white wine vinegar
+> 1 Tbs. plus 1 tsp. soy sauce
+> ½ tsp.
+Asian sesame oil
+> 1 ¼ tsp.
+Asian chili oil
+> ½ tsp. freshly ground pepper, plus more, to taste
+> 5 cups chicken stock
+> ½ cup canned thinly sliced bamboo shoots, rinsed and drained
+> 1 boneless, skinless whole chicken breast, about ½ lb., cut crosswise into thin bite-size  slices
+> ¼ lb. firm tofu, drained and cut into ½- inch cubes
+> 2 Tbs. cornstarch
+> ¼ cup water
+> 1 egg, well beaten

+Soak the dried mushrooms in the boiling water for 30 minutes.
+Drain the mushrooms and slice them thinly.
+Set aside.

+In a small bowl, stir together the vinegar, soy sauce, sesame oil, chili oil and the ½ tsp. pepper.
+Set aside.

+In a saucepan over medium-high heat, bring the stock to a simmer.
+Add the mushrooms and bamboo shoots and cook until the stock is aromatic, about 3 minutes.
+Reduce the heat to medium and add the chicken and tofu.
+Cook until the chicken is just opaque throughout and the tofu is heated through, about 2 minutes.
+Add the reserved vinegar-soy mixture and bring to a simmer.

+In a small bowl, combine the cornstarch and water and stir until the cornstarch is dissolved.
+Add to the soup and stir until the soup begins to thicken.
+Remove from the heat.
+Add the egg, whisking with a fork until little shreds of cooked egg form.
+Taste and adjust the seasonings with vinegar, pepper or soy sauce.

+Ladle the soup into warmed bowls and serve immediately.

 ## Adeline's "Round Meat Soup" _aka._ Sausage and Bean Soup